kechcole/Power-BI-Reports/README.md

 Finally, we need to synchronize the two queries so as to have important candidate information, both winners and runners-up in all counties, on a single sheet of paper.
 This avoids duplication of information and optimizes the performance of our model by reading data from a single source, the **merged_data** table.

-A duplicate of the winner table was created, and all columns were removed except those containing *county id, year* and *state abbreviation* columns.
+A duplicate of the winner table was created, and all columns were removed except *county id, year* and *state abbreviation* columns.
 This was merged with the **runner_up** table to get first and second candidate data both in the same table.

 Merged data table
 ![Screenshot of merge query pane](./US_Election_Report/Images/9.1MERGED_DATA_GIF.gif)